Peptide-powered wellness.

 Fertility timing — read this carefully

 GLP-1 receptor agonists are not used during conception, pregnancy, or breastfeeding.
 If you are planning to conceive, current labeling guidance is to discontinue semaglutide at least two months before a planned pregnancy; tirzepatide guidance is similar.
-If TTC is on your near-term horizon, tell your clinician during intake — the protocol gets planned around your fertility window, not the other way around.
+If TTC is on your near-term horizon, tell your physician during intake — the protocol gets planned around your fertility window, not the other way around.
 Many women with PCOS use GLP-1 to lose weight and improve cycle regularity first, then wash out before TTC.
 That sequence is common and appropriate.

 Related programs & reading